There’s a tremendous number of ways someone can search for the product or service you offer.

 Then, are the essentials in place …

-How to Implement On-Page SEO Changes
+Recommended Reading: How to Conduct On-Page SEO Analysis at Scale

 If you use the workflow above and find areas of opportunity to improve your on-page SEO, you can make the updates directly in your CMS.

 But for enterprise sites, with thousands or millions of pages, this just isn’t feasible.
-Or, maybe your SEO projects end up stuck in the dev queue
+Or, maybe your SEO projects end up stuck in the dev queue.

 There can be an overall lack of resources when it comes to tech, skills, or your team that stall your SEO projects from being implemented.